nazmulidris/nazmulidris/README.md

 life across multiple platforms.

 Highlights:
-- Currently a Rustacean 🦀 working on all things TUI & CLI!
-Along w/ WASM, WASI, fast and efficient desktop apps.
+- Currently a Rustacean 🦀 coding in Rust and working on all things TUI & CLI!
+Along w/ WASM, WASI, fast and efficient desktop and web apps.
 Coding in Rust, TypeScript, React, WASM, WASI, Node.js.
 - Worked on IDEs (Android Studio) writing code in Kotlin & Java.
 - Was principal software engineer, founder, and CEO of a startup (TRNQL) in 2015.
   - Raised 1.5M in venture funding.